apache/qpid/qpid/java/jca/README.txt

 Default: true

 Destination
-    The name of the destination on which to listen for messages.
+    The JNDI name of the destination on which to listen for messages.
 Default:none

 DestinationType